paul-hammant/paranamer/README.md

 # Accessing Parameter Name data

-There is a method called <code>lookupParameterNames</code> that returns an array of strings for a method or constructor.
+There is a method called `lookupParameterNames` that returns an array of strings for a method or constructor.

 ```java
 // MySomethingOrOther.java**